 Expand Civil Liberties

 Our country has made remarkable progress in expanding and protecting civil liberties over the last few decades, but there is still much work to be done.
 We must fight for equal pay for equal work, the protection of reproduction rights, and guaranteed paid family and medical leave.
-It’s an absolute disgrace that the fact remains that in many states it is still legal to fire someone for being gay and in some states it is still legal deny someone housing for being transgender.
+It’s an absolute disgrace that the fact remains that in many states it is still legal to fire someone for being gay and in some states it is still legal to deny someone housing for being transgender.
 That is unacceptable and must change.
 We must end discrimination in all forms by expanding the Civil Rights Act to include protections for ALL of the LGBT community.

 Legalize Recreational Cannabis